keithrbennett/rock_books/README.md

 * Input documents (chart of accounts, journals) are assumed to be in the `rockbooks-inputs` directory.

-* The following directories are assumed to contain the appropriate content.
-They are simply presented as directories in the filesystem, so you can feel free to organize files in subdirectories as you see fit:
+* The following directories are assumed to contain the appropriate content, or nothing at all.
+They are simply presented on the reports web page as directories in the filesystem, so you can feel free to organize files in subdirectories as you see fit:

   * `receipts` - receipts documenting expenses & other transactions
   * `invoices` - sales/services invoices
   * `statements` - statements from banks, etc.